-There are a number of similarities between the Galaxy S3 and the Galaxy Nexus which was launched late last year, similarities that leave us to believe that the Galaxy Nexus could actually have provided the blueprint for the Galaxy S3.
+There are a number of similarities between the Samsung Galaxy S3 and the Galaxy Nexus, leading us to believe that the Nexus smartphone might actually have provided the blueprint for the Galaxy S3.

 Storage & Memory

 Both phones come with 1GB RAM and 16GB storage.
 The S3 however is available in 32GB and 64GB models (although the price premium charged is likely to encourage customers to opt for a 64GB microSD card instead) while the Nexus only comes in 16GB flavours.
 Also the latter doesn't have a microSD card reader.
 On top of that the S3 comes with 50GB cloud-based storage from Dropbox for two years.

 Both handsets have a 1,280 x 720 pixels capacitive display.
 The S3 screen is slightly larger (4.8in vs 4.65in) and not curved like on the Galaxy Nexus plus it is protected by Corning's Gorilla glass.
 The S3 uses Pentile Technology (Super AMOLED HD) just like the Samsung Galaxy Nexus.
 Samsung is said to have production issues with the non-Pentile Super AMOLED Plus HD limiting its use in smartphones - like the Tizen development phone - which has a small run.

 When it comes to processing power, the S3 has a quad core Exynos 4412 processor clocked at 1.4GHz with Mali400 GPU.
 The Galaxy Nexus features a dual core TI OMAP4460 processor clocked at 1.2Ghz with a PowerVR SGX540 GPU.
 In benchmarks, the Galaxy S3 trounced the Galaxy Nexus by a very wide margin both when it comes to compute and graphics power.